Accessibility Statement

 The colour contrast of some text, graphical objects and form fields on the website may not be high enough to display content clearly making it difficult to read or difficult to select form fields for some users.
 This fails WCAG 2.1 success criterion 1.4.3 (contrast minimum) and 1.4.11 (Non-text contrast: graphical objects).

 We are working with our developers to ensure that text, background colours and form fields have sufficient contrast.
-Fixes for these issues will be implemented by April 2024.
+Fixes for these issues will be implemented within the next 12 months.
 Where these occur on forms, we are working to fix or replace our embedded third party forms.
 This work is anticipated to be completed by December 2025 (please see the ‘Disproportionate Burden’ section below for more detail).

 Resize Text